-When using Premiere Rush on an iOS device (such as as iPhone or iPad), you can use the capture experience built right into the product, which gives you access to more control if you need it and a seamless experience of bringing your captured media quickly into a project.
-You can then edit the video on your mobile device, or switch over to Premiere Rush on your desktop.
+When using Premiere Rush on an iOS device (such as iPhone or iPad), you can use the capture experience built right into the product.
+This feature gives you access to more control if you need it and a seamless experience of bringing your captured media quickly into a project.
+You can then edit the video on your mobile device or switch over to Premiere Rush on your desktop.
 Projects sync seamlessly between desktop and mobile devices, so you always have access to your recent project edits across your devices, anywhere.

-For more information on using the Premiere Rush iOS app, see Create and share videos on the go using Adobe Premiere Rush CC on iOS.
+For more information on using the Premiere Rush iOS app, see Create and share videos using Adobe Premiere Rush CC on iOS.

-You can edit videos in Premiere Rush, and you have access to the same editing capabilities across your iOS and desktop devices.
+You can edit and refine your videos in Premiere Rush in many ways.
+You have access to the same editing capabilities across your iOS and desktop devices.

-After you have brought in your video clips, you can pick out the good parts, cut out the slow or boring parts, shuffle scenes around, and add audio and animated titles or motion graphics.
+After you have brought in your video clips, you can keep the good parts, cut out the slow or boring parts, shuffle scenes around, and add audio and animated titles or motion graphics.

-After bringing in your footage in to your Premiere Rush project, you can continue to add more clips, such as additional videos, images, graphics, or music.
-You can split clips, move them around, or trim them in the timeline.
+After bringing your footage into your Premiere Rush project, you can view the clips in the timeline and make changes right there.
+You can add more clips, such as additional videos, images, graphics, or music.
+You can split clips, move them around, or trim them right in the timeline.

 For more information, see Edit your video in the timeline.

 Add transitions between clips to smoothly move from one clip to another.
-Generally, you use a simple cut to move from shot to shot, but you can also transition between shots by phasing out one and phasing in another.
+Generally, you use a simple cut to move from shot to shot, but you can also add transitions between shots by phasing out one and phasing in another.